 However, the software doesn’t recognise Word boxes or tables, so they won’t transfer into the formatted files.
 One way authors can remedy this is to create boxes/tables as graphics (Canva is excellent for this).
 They can then be imported as images.
 Alternatively, the contents can be reformatted into lists or aligned sections etc. within the software.

 Ideally, authors should liaise with their formatter before the formatting process to ensure their images/graphics/illustrations are compatible with the software.
 Once the images/graphics/illustrations are ready, they should be sent to the formatter as separate attachments rather than being embedded into the Word manuscript.
 This will save the author and the formatter a lot of time!

 The wraparound cover for the print version of a book does not need to go to the formatter.
-Instead, it needs to be uploaded/sent to a printer separately.
-However, after formatting, the formatter will need to confirm how many pages are in the final version of the book so that the author’s cover designer can calculate its spine width.
+However, after formatting, the formatter will be able to confirm how many pages are in the final version of the book so that the author’s cover designer can calculate its spine width.

 Once all these preparation have been done, the author can then send their (thoroughly proofread!)
 Word manuscript to their formatter.

 A-Z of Storytelling Techniques for Authors is available to buy or borrow now!
 Get it here.